ebpf-networking/bash-cni/bashcni-bin/README.md

 - Read the configuration file to get network CIDR, subnet CIDR, and the name.
 The name is `mynet`.
 - Get the container IP address.
 - Delete the entry in the `/var/lib/cni/networks/mynet` directory, which is managed by the host-local plugin.

+## Log file and directory managed by the `host-local` plugin

+The log file is located at `/var/log/bash-cni-plugin.log`.
+It is the same as the log file of the bash-cni shell script.
+The directory managed by the `host-local` plugin is `/var/lib/cni/networks/mynet`, where `mynet` is defined as `name` in the configuration file
+`/etc/cni/net.d/10-bash-cni-plugin.conf`.